 YouTube is the second largest search engine on the planet, garnering more than a billion views daily.
 For people looking to make money on the internet, YouTube offers an opportunity to connect their content with the right audience and cash in.

 But how much money can you really make on YouTube?
-The highest paid YouTube star is a British gamer named Daniel Middleton who goes by the name DanTDM and makes a reported $16.5 million a year by posting videos of himself playing Minecraft.
+The highest-paid YouTube star is a British gamer named Daniel Middleton who goes by the name DanTDM and makes a reported $16.5 million a year by posting videos of himself playing Minecraft.

 While you may not be able to earn millions right off the bat, there are a few ways you can make money with YouTube.
-Video content is growing in popularity, so start building your following and earning money with your channel.

 Table of Contents